ceylanismail/rally/README.md

 ### Other useful methods
 * `CoreVolleyUtil.getMethodName`

-Returns the `String` value of the HTTP Methods.
-It might be necessary, if you use HTTP verbs as parameters.
+Returns the `String` representation of the HTTP Methods defined in *volley* as *integer*.
+It is handy, when you use HTTP verbs as parameters.
-(i.e Authorising your calls, since `volley` has `int` implementation of them.)

 To-do
 ---